CSCI-5980-Spring-2026/Assignments/Assignment-3/README.md

 The material for `spot.obj` references a texture file, but the object does not display a texture yet.

-In the asset conditioner, you will need to add a string to the material file.
+In the asset conditioner, you will need to add a string to the material file that describes the texture.

-- If the material references a texture, specify its resource name.
-Similar to the material, you can generate this by appending `:texture` to the mesh name (asset path).
+- If the material references a texture, specify its resource name (asset path).
+This will be needed by the resource manager to load the texture and generate the GUID.
 If there is no texture, then specify `none`.
 (1)

+*Note: in the original version of the assignment, there was a line here that mistakenly described appending `:texture` to the path.
+That note actually belonged in Part 6 for embedded textures.
+I have extended the assignment deadline by two days in case anyone was confused by this error.*

 In the runtime resource manager's `load_material()` function, if the material references a texture, then we can follow a similar procedure as Part 3.